MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddser/ni-ntddser-ioctl_serial_apply_default_configuration.md

 req.lib:
 req.dll:
 req.irql:
+topictype:
+-	APIRef
+-	kbSyntax
+apitype:
+-	HeaderDef
+apilocation:
+-	Ntddser.h
+apiname:
+-	IOCTL_SERIAL_APPLY_DEFAULT_CONFIGURATION
+product: Windows
+targetos: Windows
 req.typenames: SD_REQUEST_FUNCTION
 ---

 # IOCTL_SERIAL_APPLY_DEFAULT_CONFIGURATION IOCTL

+##  Major Code:

+[[XREF-LINK:IRP_MJ_DEVICE_CONTROL]

 ## -description

 The <b>IOCTL_SERIAL_APPLY_DEFAULT_CONFIGURATION</b> control code configures the serial port to use the default hardware settings for the serial controller device.
 These settings are obtained from the ACPI resource descriptor for the serial controller device.
 For more information, see the <i>Advanced Configuration and Power Interface Specification, Revision 5.0</i>, at the <a href="http://www.acpi.info">ACPI</a> website.

-The <b>IOCTL_SERIAL_APPLY_DEFAULT_CONFIGURATION</b> control code configures the serial port to use the default hardware settings for the serial controller device.
-These settings are obtained from the ACPI resource descriptor for the serial controller device.
-For more information, see the <i>Advanced Configuration and Power Interface Specification, Revision 5.0</i>, at the <a href="http://www.acpi.info">ACPI</a> website.

 ## -ioctlparameters

 ### -input-buffer

 None.

 ### -input-buffer-length

 None.

 ### -output-buffer

 None.

 ### -output-buffer-length

 None.

 ### -in-out-buffer

 <text></text>

 ### -inout-buffer-length

 <text></text>

 ### -status-block
-I/O Status block

 The <b>Information</b> member is set to zero.

-The <b>Status</b> member is set to one of the <a href="serial_device_control_requests.htm#generic_status_values_for_serial_device_control_requests">generic status values for serial device control requests</a>.
+The <b>Status</b> member is set to one of the <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/serports/serial-device-control-requests2">generic status values for serial device control requests</a>.
 A status of STATUS_NOT_IMPLEMENTED indicates that the serial port does not support a default configuration.
 In this case, the client must use the other <b>IOCTL_SERIAL_<i>XXX</i></b> I/O control requests to explicitly configure the serial port.

 ## -remarks

 The client (application or peripheral device driver) sends this IOCTL to configure the serial port to use a set of default connection settings.
 These settings include connection-specific hardware parameters such as the baud rate, time-out values, and flow-control flags.

 This IOCTL is supported by versions 1 and 2 of the serial framework extension (SerCx and SerCx2).
 Serial.sys, which manages the named serial ports (COM1, COM2, and so on) on a PC, does not support this IOCTL.